ably/ably-go/README.md

 ```

 ### Authentication

-- It is recommended to use `ABLY_KEY` at server side.
-Check [official ably auth documentation](https://ably.com/docs/auth) for more info.
+It is recommended to only use an `ABLY_KEY` for authentication on server-side applications.
+For client-side applications, you should use token authentication to prevent your API key from being shared.
+See the [authentication documentation](https://ably.com/docs/auth) for more information.
-- `ABLY_KEY` should not be exposed at client side where it can be used for malicious purposes.
-- Server can use `ABLY_KEY` for initializing the `AblyRest` instance.

 ```go
 restClient, err := ably.NewREST(ably.WithKey("API_KEY"))
 ```

-- Token requests are issued by your servers and signed using your private API key.
+Token requests are issued by your servers and signed using your private API key as below.
-- This is the preferred method of authentication as no secrets are ever shared, and the token request can be issued to trusted clients without communicating with Ably.

 ```go
 // e.g. Gin server endpoint
 router.GET("/token", getToken)